raposofrct/raposofrct/README.md

 # Hi, i'm Fernando 👋

-I'm interested in the data area, especially in Data Science, with a focus on building business solutions using machine learning tools.
+I'm very interested in the data, especially in Data Science, with a focus on building business solutions using machine learning tools.